Best Zepbound Providers That Accept Insurance in 2026

 - In-network with many commercial insurance plans

-- No subscription or program fee
+- No subscription fee — insurance copay only

 - Cash-pay Zepbound options available if insurance denies

-PlushCare — Best for visit-billed, traditional doctor model
+PlushCare — Best for visit-billed traditional model

 - Care team can initiate prior authorization